reutyak/CandidateScreening/README.md

 # CandidateScreening
-Smart software that allows you to insert and save candidates' resumes, and pull out the most suitable candidate for the job
+Smart software that allows you to insert and save candidates' resumes, and pull out the most suitable candidate for the job.